tendermario/terraria-server-aws/README.md

   - If you're changing the cdk, use `cdk diff` to see what the changes are
   - Note: if you change the EC2 server, it will terminate the old one and spin up a new one.
 Be sure you back up your world first if need be!
 - The above deploy should have an "Outputs" section that has a url like: `TerrariaServerStack.TerrariaServerApiEndpoint8D383585 = https://ky331xbqw4.execute-api.us-west-2.amazonaws.com/prod/` Note this url.
+- The outputs will also show the elastic IP that you will use to log into the Terraria server with

 ### Setup Frontend